What’s New!

 The ILUA provides for the creation of the Noongar Land Estate to provide benefits for Noongar people.

-Two land parcels at Lot 220 and Lot 221 Hardy Street Cranbrook sit within the Noongar Boodja Trust.
+Three parcels of land sit within the Noongar Boodja Trust.

-The board now invites Aboriginal Corporations who would like to lease one, or both, of these lots to forward an “Expression of Interest” by 19 September 2025.
+The board now invites Aboriginal Corporations who would like to lease one, or both, of these lots to forward an “Expression of Interest” .

 Further information is provided in the attachments.